hexsprite/focuster-react-typeahead/README.md

 ## License

-*react-component-boilerplate* is available under MIT.
+*focuster-react-typeahead* is available under MIT.
 See LICENSE for more details.